datamole-ai/edvart/CONTRIBUTING.md

 You can also use `poetry run` to run commands in the virtual environment without activating it in the current shell (via `poetry shell`).

 ### Implement a new type of analysis
-Start by implementing a prototype of the analysis in the `prototype.md` notebook.
+Start by implementing a prototype of the analysis in the [prototype.ipynb](prototype.ipynb) notebook.

-For instructions on converting between markdown notebook format and Jupyter notebook format, see [README](README.md#markdown-notebooks).

 You can test your implementation by loading the example datasets using `edvart.example_datasets.dataset_*` and running your analysis on the dataset.